 A few days later Woody was down at the Glasspar facility meeting with the man Miller spoke of.
 Bill Tritt had already made several fiberglass bodies for customers.
 They looked great, like an American translation of the XJ120’s svelte shape.
 Woody ordered two on the spot.

 For a platform, Tritt’s customers had used a frame designed and built by Harold “Shorty” Post at his nearby shop.
 “Sure,” said Shorty, when Woody asked him if he could do a frame that would accept Willys components.
-With a few modifications to the Glasspar body, like a Willys Jeepster style grill, Aero-Willys tail lamps, twin power-bulge hood, and a passenger side door, and Woody Woodill had his all-American sports car.
+With a few modifications to the Glasspar body, like a Willys Jeepster style grill, Aero-Willys tail lamps, a twin power-bulge hood, and a passenger side door, and Woody Woodill had his all-American sports car.

 When his 2 prototypes were finished, he took them to the Los Angeles Motorama, a custom car show produced by Motor Trend magazine’s Petersen Publishing.
 The Wildfires were a hit with not only the crowd, but with Willys’ West Coast regional manager whom Woody had invited.
-After news of the sports car reached Willys management, Woody got a call saying that he and his cars were booked on a charter flight to Toledo to present the cars at headquarters.
+After news of the sports car reached Willys management, Woody got a call saying that he and his cars were booked on a charter flight to Toledo to present the cars to a dealer gathering at headquarters.

 Undaunted, Woody went ahead on his own.
 He sold his Dodge dealership and focused his energies on building and marketing the Woodill Wildfire.
 He set up shop near the Willys dealership, which he kept.
 There, he proceeded to build 7 factory fresh cars in 1953.
 These were the first “mass produced” fiberglass-bodied cars, beating the Corvette to market by a few weeks.